AB de Villiers

 De Villiers captained South Africa in all three formats, although after a series of injuries, he stepped down from the Test captaincy.
-In 2017, he stepped down from captaining the national limited-overs games and in May 2018, he announced his retirement from all forms of international cricket.
+In 2017, he stepped down from captaining the national limited-overs games and in May 2018, at the age of 34, he announced his retirement from all forms of international cricket.
 In January 2020, however, de Villiers expressed an interest in making an international comeback and play in the 2020 T20 World Cup, although later in the year it was confirmed that he would not do so.
-On 19 November 2021, De Villiers announced his retirement from all forms of cricket.
+On 19 November 2021, de Villiers announced his retirement from all forms of cricket.
+In October 2024, de Villiers became the 8th South African cricketer to be inducted into the ICC Hall of Fame.

 Early life

 Abraham Benjamin de Villiers was born on 17 February 1984 in Warmbad (modern day Bela-Bela), South Africa to Abraham B de Villiers and Millie de Villiers.
 He has two elder brothers Jan de Villiers and Wessels de Villiers.
 He described his childhood days as "really relaxed lifestyle up there, where everyone knows everyone".
 He was educated at Afrikaanse Hoër Seunskool in Pretoria along with teammate Faf du Plessis, who was and still remains his good friend.
 He is a high school graduate.
 His father was a doctor who had played rugby union in his youth, and he encouraged his son to play sports as a child.